 Parts of the production process can be set to either manual or automatic.
-This can be configured in Settings → General Settings → Purchase Process Customisation.
+This can be configured in Settings → General Settings → Production Process Customisation.

 Stock Transfer is Manual/Automatic

-- Automatic: when a Production Order is released, Transfer Orders from the connected warehouse (see Logistics Path) to the Production Order location are automatically created for components.
-Transfer Orders must be completed manually by the user.
+- Automatic: When a production order is released, transfer orders from the connected components location (see Logistics Path) to the production order location are automatically created for components.
+Transfer orders are created with status Ordered and must be completed manually by the user when stock is received.